Skip to content

 Question 1 of 10

-Why do abstract nouns typically stay singular in form, according to the post?
+Why do abstract nouns typically stay singular?

-Based on the examples in the post, which of the following is an abstract noun?
+Which of the following is an abstract noun?

-According to the post, which category does the concrete noun “California” fall under?
+Which category does “California” fall under?

 What are concrete nouns?